ckeditor/ckeditor5/README.md

 You’re ready to go!

-To find out how to start with other builds check the [Predefined builds](https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/alternative-setups/predefined-builds.html) guide in the CKEditor 5 documentation.
+To find out how to start with other builds check the [predefined builds](https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/alternative-setups/predefined-builds.html) guide in the CKEditor 5 documentation.

 ### CKEditor 5 advanced installation